24. Feburary 2020 | Smiltenē, Latvia

 01. October 2019 | Hoyerswerda, Germany

-- BTU Cottbus Senftenberg are going to present the LowTEMP project and its goals in the context of the regional TRANSFER21 showroom with a presentation booth and a lecture on October 1st in Hoyerswerda (Saxony).
-The focus of the event is on building and living and thus addresses some of the target groups of the LowTEMP project.
+- BTU Cottbus Senftenberg presented the LowTEMP project and its goals in the context of the regional TRANSFER21 showroom with a presentation booth and a lecture on October 1st in Hoyerswerda (Saxony).
+The focus of the event was on building and living and thus addresses some of the target groups of the LowTEMP project.

 26. September 2019 | Malmö, Sweden

-- Dublin’s Energy Agency Codema is holding a free webinar to explore the important role of the public sector in developing district heating across Ireland.
-It is a great opportunity for those working in the energy, commercial and construction sectors to gain an insight into the emerging district heating market in Ireland and to gain an understanding of the role they might play in future public or public-private schemes.
+- Dublin’s Energy Agency Codema held a free webinar to explore the important role of the public sector in developing district heating across Ireland.
+It was a great opportunity for those working in the energy, commercial and construction sectors to gain an insight into the emerging district heating market in Ireland and to gain an understanding of the role they might play in future public or public-private schemes.

 24. September 2019 | Malmö, Sweden